 - Fraud Detection

-In the end, I decided to run our contest case study on UpViral because it had opt-in form A/B testing where Gleam.io did not.
+In the end, I decided to run our contest case study on UpViral because it has an opt-in form A/B testing where Gleam.io does not.

 In Shane’s previous attempt to run a giveaway, one of his conclusions was that A/B testing might have improved the results of his first contest experience so I gave a lot of weight to this feature to test it in our giveaway.